mnperic/seq-rainfall-catchment/README.md

 ### Catchment Levels

 For this study, the total SEQ Water Grid was analysed to investigate total capacities, current volumes and operating statuses of SEQ catchments.
+The figures in the chart below were accurate as of <b>9:00am 7 March 2022.</b>
+<br></br>

 <div align="center">